Weak words and phrases decrease the authority of your writing and drive your readers away.

 Nobel Prize-winning author Ernest Hemingway’s novels and short stories serve as a good model for business writing.

-Hemingway trained as a journalist and applied those skills to his fiction writing.
+After high school, Hemingway went on to train as a journalist and he applied those skills to his fiction writing.

 In research for his book Nabokov’s Favorite Word is Mauve: What the Numbers Reveal about the Classics, author Ben Blatt used statistical tools to analyse text from 1500 books.